Rev. Robert F. Ingram

 DLS, Georgetown University

 I have been a member of the rhetoric faculty here at Geneva since 2004.
 During this time I have had the opportunity of teaching broadly across the upper school—logic, classical guitar, Old and New Testament survey, New Testament Greek, rhetoric—though Christian philosophy and theology are my main interests and perennial areas of teaching.
-My wife and I are glad to be the parents of three Geneva students—Aubrey (class of 2023), Caedmon (class of 2025), and Naomi (class of 2028)—and one future Geneva student, our three-year-old daughter, Eleanor.
+My wife and I are glad to be the parents of four Geneva students—Aubrey ’23, Caedmon ’25, Naomi ’28, and Eleanor ’32.

-The renewal of Christian liberal arts education has me working beyond the walls of Geneva as well, most importantly by serving as an “Alcuin” fellow of the Society for Classical Learning since 2009.
+The renewal of Christian liberal arts education has me working beyond the walls of Geneva as well.
+Since 2009, I have served as an “Alcuin” fellow of the Society for Classical Learning.
 Alcuin fellows provide academic leadership to Christian classical schools throughout the country by hosting retreats and speaking at conferences.
-This fellowship also provided the opportunity for Geneva colleague Ravi Jain and I to co-author The Liberal Arts Tradition: A Philosophy of Christian Classical Education (Classical Academic Press, 2013).
+This fellowship also provided the opportunity for Geneva colleague Ravi Jain and I to co-author The Liberal Arts Tradition: A Philosophy of Christian Classical Education (Classical Academic Press, 2013). in 2018 I also joined the faculty of The Templeton Honors College at Eastern University as a teaching fellow in their new Master of Arts in Classical Teaching program.